elevate0123/CSE/5 Sociology/Paper 1/02 Sociology as Science.md

 ***
 #### Concept
 An abstraction representing objects/phenomena.
-Proxies of objects. #Eg - Family, Caste, Kinships, etc Concepts should be unambiguous, precise and agreed upon by all so as to clarify researchers thinking.
+Proxies of objects. #Eg - Family, Caste, Kinships, etc
+#Concepts should be unambiguous, precise and agreed upon by all so as to clarify researchers thinking.
 Concepts are abstract so must be operationalised. #Eg - Social status concept operationalised by indicators like occupation, income

 ### Fact
-Latin word - Factum - Something made or done
+Latin word - Factum - Something made or done  #fact
 An empirically verifiable observation that can be agreed upon as real, definite, incontrovertible, and having its own existence
-Remain same in e very conditions for all observers
+Remain same in every condition for all observers
 - Objective facts - Subject matter of Natural Sciences
 - Social Facts - Sociology
 #ED - To make Sociology a science, attention should be paid only on factual analysis and not subjective interpretation and individual perceptions